ctrlaltdeleon/infinitygauntlet/books/problem-solving-with-algorithms-and-data-structures-using-python-2nd/pswaadsup-1.md

 "hello"
 ```

-- "For" is a structure used for collections of sequences.
+- `For` is a structure used for collections of sequences.
-- An easy way to remember this is that if we know the number of iterations we use "for", otherwise we use "while".
+- An easy way to remember this is that if we know the number of iterations we use `for`, otherwise we use `while`.
 - Especially in evolving data structures, this is very relevant.
-- "For" is very useful for iteration on each character of a string.
+- `For` is very useful for iteration on each character of a string.
-- Example of a "for" statement:
+- Example of a `for` statement:

 ```py
 for item in range(5):